tim-koprivnik/tim-koprivnik/README.md

 In an ideal world, I envision a society where the pursuit of money and materialistic possessions is not the ultimate ambition, and where exploitation does not mar human relations.
 I dream of a world that values empathy, kindness, and fairness over all else.

 I live by the principle of Newton's 3rd law: reciprocity.
 The respect, kindness, and fairness I receive inform how I respond.
 I strive to uphold fairness and empathy in my interactions and look forward to meeting individuals who share the same values.
-I give what I get.
+In other words, I give what I get.

 ### 🤝 Connect with me: